The Atari Drawings, 1982

 A father reminisces with his son about ’60′s Rock and Roll, calling up footage from the Beatles appearance on The Ed Sullivan Show from the Intelligent Encyclopedia.

 A vintner in northern California wonders what would be involved in changing wine production to sake.
 On horseback he is asking the Intelligent Encyclopedia about soil and water requirements for growing rice.

 An earthquake wakes a couple in the middle of the night.
 The Intelligent Encyclopedia, connected to an online service informs them of the severity of the earthquake and makes safety tips readily available.

 A third grade class studies various aspects of space travel.
 The group on the right is running a simulation of a Mars landing while the students on the left are studying a design for a spacecraft.

 A business man on his way to New York, reviews stock market trends.

-In a bar, the two men at the right are watching football on the screen and running what-if simulations on the countertop Intelligent Encyclopedia which second guess the quarterback.
+In a bar, the two men at the right are watching football while they run what-if simulations on the countertop Intelligent Encyclopedia which second-guess the quarterback.
 The couple on the left is taking an on-the-spot course in wine connoisseurship.

 An architect in New York studies Japanese motif for a project he’s working on, while a teacher in Tokyo talks with her class about western architectural styles.